Client contact: +44 330 818 3103 [email protected]

 UX writing: what is it?

-For more than twenty years, the digital sector has given pride of place to design to the detriment of texts.
+For more than twenty years, the digital sector has given priority to design over copy.
 Writing was the “task” that was relegated to the end of a digital project.
-The very expression of UX Writing (understand "writing for the user experience") only appeared, for the first time in France, in 2018.
-However, UX writing makes it possible to guide the user at each stage of his journey.
-By giving him the right information at the right time, we encourage him to perform the actions we want him to do.
+The very expression UX writing only appeared, for the first time in France, in 2018.
+However, UX writing makes it possible to guide the user at each stage of the journey.
+By giving them the right information at the right time, we encourage them to perform the actions we want them to do.
 And when you know that the short-term memory of a human brain cannot exceed seven items (all types of content combined), knowing how to write for UX makes sense.

 What is UX Writing?